TriBITSPub/TriBITSWiki/Kanban-Process-for-Issue-Tracking.md

 # Kanban process for Issue Tracking

 Here we are using a simple Kanban process with Github issue tracking.
 Inspiration for this comes from [this blog article](http://www.ianbicking.org/blog/2014/03/use-github-issues-to-organize-a-project.html).
+A great into and howto for Kanban is [Kanban vs. Scrum - making the most of both](http://www.infoq.com/minibooks/kanban-scrum-minibook).

 We are using "Milestones" as the different Kanban stages: